phisanti/code_djinn/README.md

-  -e, --explain         Also provide an explanation for the command -v, --verbose         Verbose output from AI --list-models         List available models for all providers -x [WISH], --execute [WISH]
+  -e, --explain         Also provide an explanation for the command -v, --verbose         Verbose output from AI --list-models         List available models for all providers -r [WISH], --run [WISH]
+                        Generate and directly run a shell command (checks for dangerous commands) -x [WISH], --execute [WISH]
-                        Generate and execute a shell command for the given wish --clear-cache         Clear LLM client cache for troubleshooting
+                        Generate and execute a shell command with confirmation --clear-cache         Clear LLM client cache for troubleshooting
 ```
 # Bonus